 Does the system distinguish between short-lived volatility and persistent structural shifts?

-Can signals be mapped meaningfully across commodities, FX, rates, equities or digital assets?
+Can signals be mapped meaningfully across commodities, FX, rates or other assets?

-Does the delivery mechanism fit within existing quantitative, risk and execution infrastructure?
+Does the delivery mechanism fit within existing quantitative, risk and execution infrastructure e.g. API, Excel, data feed, dashboard, cloud or custom integration?

 No single provider replaces the full institutional stack.
 Most leading funds layer complementary tools to achieve depth, resilience and breadth.